smallstep/certificates/README.md

 step-ca $STEPPATH/config/ca.step
 ```

-Consider populating a `defaults.json` file with a few variables that will
-make your command line experience much more pleasant.

 ### Set your defaults

+This is optional, but we recommend you populate a `defaults.json` file with a
+few variables that will make your command line experience much more pleasant.

 ```
 $ cat > $STEPPATH/config/defaults.json